AI Agents

 | Error count | One or more errors from terminal output | 1 error or 3 errors in red. |

-The duration text within the State details field only appears for the working, waiting, and directing states, and only after the agent has been in that state for at least 10 seconds.
-This prevents a brief 0s flash when a state has barely started.
+The duration text inside the State details field appears only for the working, waiting, and directing states, and only after the agent has been in that state for at least 10 seconds.
+That keeps a brief 0s from flashing the moment a state starts.

 The change trigger tells you what caused the last state transition.
-Possible values are: Input, Output, Heuristic, AI classification, Timeout, Exit, Activity, and Title.
-High-confidence triggers like Input and Output always show 100% confidence (so no percentage is displayed).
-Lower-confidence triggers like Heuristic or AI classification show their confidence score explicitly.
+The possible values are Input, Output, Heuristic, AI classification, Timeout, Exit, Activity, and Title.
+High-confidence triggers like Input and Output always sit at 100% confidence, so no percentage is shown.
+Lower-confidence triggers like Heuristic or AI classification show their confidence score.

-Both the session elapsed time and the state duration update every 30 seconds, not in real time.
-A freshly opened tooltip may show a slightly stale value that catches up on the next refresh cycle.
+Both the session elapsed time and the state duration refresh every 30 seconds, not in real time.
+A freshly opened tooltip can show a slightly stale value that catches up on the next refresh.

 Notifications

-When agents enter the waiting state, Daintree notifies you via title bar and dock badges.
+When an agent enters the waiting state, Daintree notifies you through title bar and dock badges.
 For the full notification and sound system, see Notifications & Sound.

-- macOS dock badge — same count on the dock icon
+- macOS dock badge: the same count on the dock icon

-Notifications clear automatically when you focus the Daintree window.
+Notifications clear when you focus the Daintree window.

 Quit Confirmation

-When you quit Daintree while any agent panel is in the Working or Running state, Daintree intercepts the quit and shows a confirmation dialog automatically.
-The check runs on every quit attempt — via Cmd+Q on macOS, Alt+F4 on Windows, or File > Quit on any platform.
+If you quit Daintree while any agent panel is in the Working or Running state, Daintree intercepts the quit and shows a confirmation dialog.
+The check runs on every quit attempt: Cmd+Q on macOS, Alt+F4 on Windows, or File > Quit on any platform.

 The dialog is titled "Agents are working" and reports how many agents are currently active.
-Two choices are presented: Cancel (the default, keyboard-highlighted) dismisses the dialog and leaves everything running; Quit Anyway proceeds with a graceful shutdown.
+It gives you two choices.
+Cancel (the default, keyboard-highlighted) dismisses the dialog and leaves everything running.
+Quit Anyway proceeds with a graceful shutdown.

-Panels that have already been closed are excluded from the count.
-If no agents are in Working or Running state, no dialog appears and Daintree quits silently.
-OS-level signals such as SIGTERM or a force-quit bypass the dialog entirely.
+Panels you've already closed don't count.
+If no agents are in the Working or Running state, no dialog appears and Daintree quits silently.
+OS-level signals like SIGTERM or a force-quit skip the dialog entirely.

 Preventing System Sleep

-When any agent is in the Working or Running state, Daintree automatically prevents the system from sleeping.
-This keeps long-running agent tasks from being interrupted by macOS, Windows, or Linux power management.
-The protection stays active until every agent has left those states.
+While any agent is in the Working or Running state, Daintree keeps the system from sleeping.
+That stops macOS, Windows, or Linux power management from interrupting a long-running agent task.
+The block stays on until every agent has left those states.
 There's nothing to configure and no indicator shown.
-It just works in the background.

 Providing Codebase Context